Root canal treatment

-As a rule, for serious dental conditions such as pulpitis and periodontitis, root canal treatment, or endodontic treatment, is necessary.
+As a rule, for serious dental conditions such as pulpitis and periodontitis, root canal treatment is necessary.
 During such treatment, the pulp and nerve are removed, and then the root canal is cleaned and treated.
-The endodontic procedure is performed under anesthesia and does not cause any pain.
+This procedure is performed under anesthesia and does not cause any pain.

 The nerve and pulp become inflamed and infected due to decay, repeated dental procedures, and/or extensive fillings.
 This can also be caused by a crack in the tooth or facial trauma.